campusappcn/rog/README.md

         objects.add(new TestInterfaceClass());
         InterfaceOrAbstractClassGenerator<TestInterface> generator = new InterfaceOrAbstractClassGenerator.Builder<>(TestInterface.class)
                 //Set the subClasses of TestInterface.
-                //If the framework can't find subclasses of any interface or abstract classes,
-                //It will throw RuntimeException.
                 .setClassSet(classes)
                 .setTypeGenerator(new TestInferfaceClassGenerator())
                 .setScaleOfNull(0.1f)   //Set proportion  to generate null, default 0.1f